How to Remove a Kiosk from Windows 11

 How to Remove a Kiosk via Settings

-1. Open your settings by pressing the Windows key + I or by clicking Start, then Settings.
+1. Open Settings by pressing the Windows key + I, or by clicking Start and then choosing Settings.

 2. In the Settings window, click on Accounts.
 Then, select Family & other users.